bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - +large souls while you have an odd number of coins.
 0 souls while you have an even number.
 		- [ ] ??? - +souls for each coin of the same denomination.
 	- [ ] **Other**
-		- [ ] Talos - Immune to negative statuses.
-Cannot be downgraded or destroyed (but still can be targetted with ie Hades)
 		- [ ] ??? - Costs nothing.
 When purchased or destroyed, gain 10/15/20/25 souls.
 Does nothing on heads.
 		- [ ] Castor & Pollux - Paired coin.
 Whenever a power is used on one, also use it on the other.
 Whenever one is upgraded or destroyed, do the same to the other.
 Same for bless/curse and other statuses.
 Always lands on the same side as the other.
-		- [ ] Daedalus - This coin can be infinitely upgraded and payoff increases each upgrade.
+		- [ ] Talos - This coin can be infinitely upgraded and payoff increases each upgrade (uses special coin sprite).
+Cannot be downgraded or destroyed (but can still be targetted with ie Hades)
 		- [ ] ??? - 1 soul always.
 Immutable.
 At the end of the round, destroy this coin and gain a random one of higher (+1 denom) value.
 - [ ] **Power Coins**

 Unlockable coins + more coins
 - [ ] Power Coins
 	- [ ] **Status**
-		- [ ] Perseus - Gorgan's Gaze, Reflected - Turn a coin to stone (never flips again, does not recharge) or unstone a coin.
+		- [x] Perseus - Gorgan's Gaze, Reflected - Turn a coin to stone (never flips again, does not recharge) or unstone a coin.
 Stone coins also lose 1 value.
 		- [ ] Midas - Turn a coin to Gold!
 Golden coins get +1 value and can be resold to Charon in the shop (new option appears) for full value.
 They also have -1 charge.
 		- [ ] ??? - Blank a coin.
-		- [ ] ??? - Blank 2 random tails coins.
+		- [x] ??? - Blank 2 random tails coins.
-		- [ ] Pythia - Scry 2/3/4/5 coins.
-Shows the result the next time that coin is flipped, basically.
-		- [ ] ??? - Consecrate a coin.
+		- [x] ??? - Consecrate a coin.
 For the rest of the round, that coin will always land on heads.
 At the end of the round, destroy it (doom it).
 		- [ ] ??? - Mist coin - Cover a coin in mist.
 Mist cancels the next time that coin is affected by curse, freeze, stone, glass, or ignited.
 		- [ ] ??? - Turn a coin to glass (exclusive with stone/gold).
 After a glass coin is flipped outside of the toss, it breaks (destroy it).
 Glass coins gain +1 power charge.
 		- [ ] ??? - Choose a coin.
 Change its denomination to an Obol.
 It cannot be upgraded and always lands on heads. (permanently Immutable and permanently Consecrated)
-		- [ ] ??? - Choose a coin.
+		- [x] ??? - Choose a coin.
 Ignite it, Bless it, and make it Lucky.
+		- [ ] Meleager - The Log Burns - Ignite or unignite a coin.
+Passive - After payoff, downgrade each ignited coin.
 	- [ ] **Bless/Curse**
 		- [ ] ??? - Destroy a coin.
 Bless all your coins besides this one.
-		- [ ] ??? - Sacrificed on the Pyre - Ignite a coin.
+		- [x] ??? - Sacrificed on the Pyre - Ignite a coin.
 If it isn't blessed, bless it.
 Otherwise, if it's on tail, flip it to heads.
 Otherwise, destroy it and gain god power charges based on its value.
 		- [ ] Hecate (something bless/curse) - ???
 		- [ ] Tantalus - Randomly curse or bless all your coins.
 Gain 1 soul for each coin cursed, lose 1 life for each coin blessed.
 	- [ ] **Status Copy**